Atom trapping and dynamics in the interaction of optical vortices with quadrupole-active transitions

 Other features of the trapping and dynamics can be seen in the plots displayed in figures \ref{Fig3} for various time intervals.
 It is seen that the atom remains confined on one side of the potential well, where it was initially positioned and executes oscillatory motion within that side of the potential well bouncing off the potential walls, but does not retrace its previous trajectory.

-Next, we consider the dynamics of an atom initially at rest at the position $(X(0), Y (0)) = (-4, -5)w_0$, subject to counter-propagating LG beams with a negative detuning for a large value of winding number $l=100$ and with the same parameters as stated above.
-The quadrupole potential is shown in figure \ref{Fig1} (d), it is evident that the large winding number $l$ gives a deeper trapping potential and we also note a different spatial distribution of the potential.
-We have two crescent-like trapping regions.
-The results shown in figure \ref{Fig5} are similar to those of the previous case with a small value of winding numbers $l_1=l_2$ and negative detuning.
-However, for the case $l_1=l_2$ the trajectories are very different from the small $l$ case, The atom initially placed in one wing of the potential wells moves in a quick oscillatory path from side to side and comes back as shown in figure \ref{Fig5}.
-We note that the depth of the potential well is sufficient for trapping atoms.
+Next, we consider the dynamics of an atom initially at rest at the position $(X(0), Y (0)) = (-4, -5)w_0$, subject to counter-propagating LG beams with a negative detuning for a large value of winding number $\ell=100$ and with the same parameters as stated above.
+The trajectory of the atom is shown in figure \ref{Fig5}.
+It is clear that the large winding number $\ell$ gives rise to a deeper trapping potential and again we have two crescent-like trapping regions.
+The results shown in figure \ref{Fig5} are similar to those of the previous case with a small value of winding numbers $\ell_1=\ell_2$ and negative detuning.
+However, for the case $\ell_1=\ell_2=100$ the trajectory is rather different from the small $\ell$ case, The atom initially placed in one wing of the potential wells moves in an oscillatory path.
+Once again, the atom does not retrace its steps in the return journey as shown in figure \ref{Fig5}, but the return path is closer to the original than in the case of smaller $\ell$.